hmcts/goldenpath-platops/README.md

   disabled_rules   = {}
 }
 ```

+🛠️  Create a new branch, commit, review and merge your PR.
+This PR takes a few minutes to complete, you can go grab a cup of coffee or tea

 #### What did i just create?
 A custom domain that matches to your DNS entry created above, a backend pool that frondoor sends request to which matches